 First, make a master school supply checklist for the entire family.
 Combine the supply lists provided by your kids’ schools and check off the items you already own.
 Check your kids’ rooms, your office and your kitchen for supplies like pencils, notebooks, and paper.
-To save time and money, download my School Supplies Checklist printable and Back-to-School Savings e-book here.
+To save you time and money, download my School Supplies Checklist printable!

 2. Shop Strategically

 Once you know what you need and you’ve prepared your school supply shopping list, it’s time to go to the store.
 Be sure to stick to your list (and budget), to only buy the basics, and to watch for sales.
 Shopping at multiple stores, including discount stores, and shopping early in the season can help save money.
 If you have multiple children who all need the same supplies, consider purchasing items in bulk.
 For more ways to save money, check out “8 Tips to Save on School Supply Shopping.”